Civic Events funding

 • Promote equity and inclusion

-In 2024 Civic Events funding will prioritize events that are directed towards the priority populations specified in the Community Funding Framework Policy Statements, including Francophones, immigrants, Indigenous people, 2SLGBTQ+ community members, older adults, people living in poverty, people with disabilities, racialized people, rural residents, women and youth.
+Civic Events funding will prioritize events that support the priority populations outlined in the Community Funding Framework Policy Statements Opens in a new tab or window(link is external),including Francophones, immigrants, Indigenous Peoples, 2SLGBTQQIA+ community members, older adults, people living in poverty, people with disabilities, racialized people, rural residents, women and youth.
 Priority neighbourhoods, as defined by the Neighbourhood Equity Index, will also be a priority.

 Timeline